drtyhbo/drty/docs/example.md

 ### settings.js

 Open your settings.js file.
-Starting on line 1:
+Starting on line 3:

-    var drty = require('drty');

-Thi line loads the drty library into `drty`.

     exports.settings = {

-This line is required because drty expects to find an export name settings when it calls `require()` on your settings.js file.
+drty expects the settings hash to be exported from your settings file as `settings`.

     DATABASE: {
     	ENGINE: drty.db.backends.MySQL,